pjtunstall/a-ray-tracer-darkly/README.md

 ## Overview

 This is a simple ray tracer.
-It's my solution to the third project of the Rust arc in the 01Founders course.
-It implements all the features from the first book of the fantastic [Ray Tracing in One Weekend](https://raytracing.github.io/) series and a few from book two (quad, plane, and light).
-I've also implemented a cylinder, as required by 01.
+It's my response to the third project of the Rust arc in the 01Founders course, called [rt](https://github.com/01-edu/public/tree/master/subjects/rt).
+I've implemented all the features from the first book of the fantastic [Ray Tracing in One Weekend](https://raytracing.github.io/) series and a few from book two (quad, plane, and light); also a cylinder, as required by 01.
 The book's examples are in C++, but it proved fairly straightforward to adapt them to Rust.

 ## Usage